xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 While this provides some nice advantages for image quality over these small holes, it poses technical challenges for a scope that cannot give small enough beam while maintaining parallel beam condistions.
 On ThermoFisher Krios with 3 condenser lenses, this is normally not a problem.
-However, for 200keV scope which only has 2 condenser lenses, the beam is usually to larger - it might well touch the adjecent hole.
+However, for 200 keV scope with only 2 condenser lenses, the beam is usually too large - it might touch the adjecent hole.

 SerialEM provided a way to skip a hole.